 needed to create the intended change and, whenever possible, including those directly

 affected by the problem.
-(150 words maximum) (97 words) Our Local Food Advisory Committee includes organizations that are directly involved in licensing and regulating food businesses (MDA, MDH, and delegated authorities), organizations that represent farmers, an organization of meat processors, and organizations with broad connections in local food systems.
-We will include representatives from each organization currently sitting on LFAC, but will also use the connections of those currently engaged groups and individuals to reach out to a broader array of stakeholders: grocers, chefs, institutional food service staff, immigrant and minority farmers, additional representatives of different types and sizes of delegated authorities, and small-scale food entrepreneurs.
+(150 words maximum) (97 words) Our LFAC includes organizations that are directly involved in licensing and regulating food businesses (MDA, MDH, and delegated authorities), organizations that represent farmers, an organization of meat processors, and organizations with broad connections in local food systems.
+We will include representatives from each organization currently sitting on LFAC, but will also use the connections of those currently engaged groups and individuals to reach out to a broader array of stakeholders: grocers; chefs; institutional food service staff; immigrant and minority farmers, producers and restaurant owners; additional representatives of different types and sizes of delegated authorities; and small-scale food entrepreneurs.

 • HOW will you work with other partners through the problem-solving process?
 We are